bylidev/mnemosine-wiki/README.md

 byli init
 # if you have problems with the installation, try with
 npm exec byli init
+# if you still having problems try with
+git clone git@github.com:bylidev/byli-blog.git
 ```
 Now you will see the following directory structure: